area map calendar

 Spearheading change

-With a background that includes an MFA in acting from Ohio University, an acting residency at the Cleveland Playhouse and a stint as Director of Arts Education for the Cleveland Municipal School District, Karamu’s CEO embodies nearly 30 years of experience in acting, directing, writing, teaching, administration and as a community stakeholder.
+“Our vision was to regain our place on the national and international stage and become a premiere arts and historic destination,” says Sias.
+With a background that includes an MFA in acting from Ohio University, an acting residency at the Cleveland Playhouse, and a stint as Director of Arts Education for the Cleveland Municipal School District, Karamu’s CEO embodies decades of experience in acting, directing, writing, teaching, administration and as a community stakeholder.

+Aseelah Shareef, Vice President and COO, explained the important changes in staffing that have aided in this transformation.
 “Staff must bring both artistic competencies and administrative skills to the job.
 That way, we all see things from two sides,” says Shareef, who is also trained in dance.
 “Art relies on constant communication to get to the best product.”

 Engaging community

-“And when any child enrolls in a class, the parent can take any class for free,” says Sias.
+“When any child enrolls in a class, the parent can take any class for free,” says Sias.
 “Those families certainly enjoy a different conversation on their drive home.”

 Gathering momentum

 The arts are a proven economic engine for development and inclusive job opportunities.
-That’s why Cleveland Clinic, Karamu House and Fairfax Renaissance Development Corporation (FRDC) have partnered in projects along Quincy Avenue and the new Opportunity Corridor.
+That’s why Cleveland Clinic, Karamu House and Fairfax Renaissance Development Corporation (FRDC) have partnered in projects along Quincy Avenue and the Opportunity Corridor.

-“We want Karamu to be a social hub, a gathering place for our increasingly diverse audiences from across the region,” says Shareef.
+Karamu has been an arts anchor for the Fairfax neighborhood since its inception.
+“We want Karamu to [continue to] be a social hub, a gathering place for our increasingly diverse audiences from across the region,” says Shareef.

 Grounded in its storied past

-Van Leer sums up Karamu’s impact.
-“Karamu is a great, energetic partner.
-I am happy to see it thriving, growing and producing outstanding theater.
+VanLeer sums up Karamu’s impact: “Karamu is a great, energetic partner.
+I am happy to see it thriving, growing and producing outstanding theatre.
 The leadership and staff have brought excitement back to this national treasure – and to the Fairfax community, the city of Cleveland and Northeast Ohio.”

 Featured in this post